 An innovative workshop course offering advanced practice in writing for performance.
 Students learn to transform and adapt compelling nonfiction, fiction, and poetic situations and scenarios into market-ready performance pieces such as plays, dramatic sketches, monologues, audio commentaries, lyrics, oral storytelling, and spoken word poetry.

 A thematic introduction to roles played by imagination in developing, sustaining, and transforming morality.
 The course approaches critical thinking about the moral life from the dual perspectives of ethics and of arts such as literature, painting, and film.

 MLS 555 Professional and Grant Writing (3.00)

 An advanced study and practice of professional writing for various audiences, addressing style, structure, and ethical considerations pertaining to a variety of document forms and publishing platforms.
 Special attention is given to writing effective grant applications.
-Same as: ENG 455/555.
+Students may not receive credit for both ENG 455 and MLS 555.

 MLS 560 Introduction to Public Policy and the Legal Process (3.00)

 An introduction to the general history of public policy and the field of public policy studies, combined with an introduction to the legal history and legal processes required to create public policy.
 Sample cases may include public policy formation regarding justice, race, healthcare, housing, and other important issues.